South Carolina Beachcomber's Handbook

 - Myrtle Beach

 - Over ten million tourists visit Myrtle Beach and the surrounding areas every year.
-The beach is lined with numerous high-rise resort hotels.
+The beach is lined with numerous high-rise resort hotels, restaurants, and other attractions.
 In addition to the beach, the area's attractions include golf courses, amusement parks, an aquarium, shopping complexes, and many hundreds of restaurants.

 - Hurl Rocks Park